tw0four/Magebit-web-page/README.md

 # Magebit-web-page

 ### Web page is available by URL: http://webpagetechnicaltest.000webhostapp.com/
-### To get acces to 3rd part of test(PHP table) use URL: http://webpagetechnicaltest.000webhostapp.com/emailList.php
+### To get access to 3rd part of test(PHP table) use URL: http://webpagetechnicaltest.000webhostapp.com/emailList.php
       By defaults email are invisible.
 Use one of the sorting types (by name or by date) to make them visible